quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Packet Number Encoding and Decoding {#packet-encoding}

-Packet numbers in long and short packet headers are encoded on 1 to 4 octets.
+Packet numbers in long and short packet headers are encoded in 1 to 4 octets.
-The number of bits required to represent the packet number reduced by including the least significant bits of the packet number.
+The number of bits required to represent the packet number is reduced by including the least significant bits of the packet number.

 The encoded packet number is protected as described in Section 5.4 of